Notes on the weak positivity theorems: Semipositivity theorem

 \begin{rem}[On canonical extensions] In the last paragraph in \cite[Section 2]{kawamata3}, Yujiro Kawamata wrote: \begin{quote} The Hodge filtration $F$ of $\mathcal H$ extends to $\tilde {\mathcal H}$ such that $\mathrm{Gr}_F (\tilde {\mathcal H})$ is still a locally free sheaf on $\tilde Y$.
 Indeed this is a consequence of the nilpotent orbit theorem [14] when $H$ is a variation of pure Hodge structures, and the general case follows immediately from this. \end{quote} Note that [14] is Schmid's famous paper:~\cite{schmid}.
 Kawamata's statement is obviously wrong when $H$ is a variation of {\em{mixed}} Hodge structure.
 In \cite[5.~Canonical extension]{kawamata4}, he also wrote: \begin{quote} By [17], the Hodge filtration of $\mathcal H$ extends to a filtration by locally free subsheaves, which we denote again by $F$. \end{quote} We note that [17] is Schmid's paper:~\cite{schmid}.

 As mentioned above, in \cite{kawamata3} and \cite{kawamata4}, Yujiro Kawamata seems to misuse Schmid's nilpotent orbit theorem.
 It is a result for polarizable variations of pure Hodge structure.
 We can not directly apply it to graded polarizable variations of mixed Hodge structure.
-For some explicit examples on this topic, see \cite[Example 1.5]{fujino-fujisawa}, \cite[(3.16) Example]{sz}, and so on.
-Therefore, we do not use the results in \cite{kawamata3} and \cite{kawamata4} in this paper.
+For some explicit examples on this topic, see \cite[Example 1.5]{fujino-fujisawa}, \cite[(3.16) Example]{sz}, etc. Therefore, we do not use the results in \cite{kawamata3} and \cite{kawamata4} in this paper.

 Note that the main theorem of \cite{fujino-fujisawa} (see \cite[Theorem 1.1]{fujino-fujisawa}), whose proof is completely different from Kawamata's argument in \cite{kawamata3}, is sharper than Kawamata's main statement in \cite{kawamata3} (see \cite[Theorem 1.1]{kawamata3}).
 We also note that \cite[Theorem 1.1]{kawamata3} does not seem to cover the semipositivity theorem in \cite{fujino1} directly (see \cite[Theorem 3.9]{fujino1}).
 This is because \cite[Theorem 1.1]{kawamata3} requires some extra assumptions on every stratum.
 Roughly speaking, \cite[Theorem 3.9]{fujino1} is Theorem \ref{f-thm1.5} under the assumption that $X$ is a smooth projective variety. \end{rem}